-- Jamul Creek and Poggi Canyon Creek (toxicity) in the San Diego region underwent an ecological assessment in 2003 that indicated that both sites exceeded aquatic life thresholds for several water chemistry constituents, but there were more exceedances at Poggi Creek (4) than Jamul (3), and more pesticides were detected at Poggi (5) than at Jamul (2). - The 3-mile segment of Encinitas Creek (toxicity, selenium) in Carlsbad, California was delisted for phosphorus due to flaws in the original listing (2004).
+- Jamul Creek and Poggi Canyon Creek (toxicity) in the San Diego region underwent an ecological assessment in 2003 that indicated that both sites exceeded aquatic life thresholds for several water chemistry constituents, but there were more exceedances at Poggi Creek (4) than Jamul (3), and more pesticides were detected at Poggi (5) than at Jamul (2). - The 3-mile segment of Encinitas Creek (toxicity, selenium) in Encinitas, California was delisted for phosphorus due to flaws in the original listing (2004).
 Although analyzed for Benthic Community Effects, diazinon, nitrogen, turbidity, and total dissolved solids, it was not listed for any of those pollutants. - Santa Ysabel Creek (toxicity) is located above the Sutherland Reservoir and is the largest tributary to the San Dieguito Creek, which drains to the Pacific Ocean.
-It is considered a reference site for monitoring the rest of the watershed, and generally has the fewest number of aquatic life threshold exceedances in the monitoring program. - Loma Alta Creek (selenium, toxicity) in Oceanside, California is the natural drainage for about 6,400 acres of heavily urbanized land that runs along Oceanside Boulevard, including residential, commercial, and industrial uses.
+It is considered a reference site for monitoring the rest of the watershed, and generally has the fewest number of aquatic life threshold exceedances in the monitoring program.

+- Loma Alta Creek (selenium, toxicity) in Oceanside, California is the natural drainage for about 6,400 acres of heavily urbanized land that runs along Oceanside Boulevard, including residential, commercial, and industrial uses.
 Its waters feed into the Loma Alta Slough, or estuary, which is the final 1,600 feet of the watershed before it reaches the ocean.
-Loma Alta Creek is known to have persistent algal blooms. - Oso Creek (toxicity, selenium) is an approximately 13.5-mile (21.7 km) tributary of Trabuco Creek in southern Orange County.
-Draining about 20 square miles (52 km) in a region north of the San Joaquin Hills and south of the Santa Ana Mountains, the creek is Trabuco Creek's largest tributary and is part of the San Juan Creek drainage basin.
+Loma Alta Creek is known to have persistent algal blooms, and there is an active TMDL for eutrophication/algae blooms. - Oso Creek (toxicity, selenium) is an approximately 13.5-mile (21.7 km) tributary of Trabuco Creek in southern Orange County.
+Draining about 20 square miles (52 km2) in a region north of the San Joaquin Hills and south of the Santa Ana Mountains, the creek is Trabuco Creek's largest tributary and is part of the San Juan Creek drainage basin.
 The creek is channelized and polluted along much of its length. - Santa Margarita River (toxicity, phosphorus) in San Diego and Riverside Counties underwent an ecological assessment using data collected from 1998 to 2005.
 Toxicity was moderate, although samples from all sites were toxic to the freshwater algae Selenastrum capricornutum on at least one sampling date.
 Fish tissues from the downstream Santa Margarita River site showed no evidence of impact.
 Bioassessment samples indicated that large areas of the watershed are in poor ecological condition, yet other areas of the watershed are in fair or good condition. - Rose Creek (toxicity, selenium) in San Diego drains to Mission Bay.
 It was diverted and channelized in the first half of the 20th century and now enters Mission Bay through an artificial channel further east.
-Although diazinon was measured in the creek, water quality standards were not exceeded.
+Although diazinon was measured in the creek, water quality standards were not exceeded. - Poway Creek (toxicity, selenium) in San Diego County, is a tributary to the Los Penasquitos Creek.
+It is the most upstream site of the SWAMP sites in the Los Penasquitos Creek watershed.